 5. Move faster with payroll staffing

-One solution is to streamline the hiring process.
-Keep the committee on the small side so you’ll have fewer calendars to coordinate.
-Try to schedule all interviews over one or two days, using video conferencing if necessary, and then make a decision quickly.
-And rather than checking references and backgrounds before making a formal job offer, flip it around: Make the offer contingent upon satisfactory checks.
+Streamlining the hiring process can help here.
+Keep the committee on the small side so that you’ll have fewer calendars to coordinate.
+Try to schedule all video interviews with candidates over one or two days, and then make a decision as quickly as possible.